-After the judge handed down a 40-year prison sentence, Balcer pleaded for his family to forgive “his terrible mistake.”
-His brother, Christopher Balcer, wrote to him in prison:
+After the judge handed down a 40-year prison sentence, Balcer begged his family to forgive “his terrible mistake.”
+Brother Christopher Balcer wrote to him in prison:

 I remember the foul things you accused her of, and the looks of horror upon the family’s faces as they heard about them.
 You are an inhuman creature and the fact that you continue to pretend otherwise sickens me.

 Judge Daniel Billings did not take into account Andrew’s gender identity claims when imposing the 40-year sentence.
 Judge Billings sentenced Balcer to less than the maximum 55 years due to Balcer having no prior criminal record and the terms of his plea deal, which capped the sentence.